An extensive guide to the best breakfast you could have in Spain

 You just need to fry the potato slices, green pepper, garlic, and onion in a pan with olive oil.

-To get the perfect texture, you will have to fry them slowly because you don’t want burnt onion or potatoes in this dish.
+To get the perfect texture, you must fry them slowly because you don’t want burnt onion or potatoes in this dish.
 It is very caloric but delicious also.

 Get the recipe: Patatas a lo Pobre – “Poor Man’s Potatoes” Recipe